kshewani/jobcoinmixer/README.md

 This is well known that most cryptocurrencies are pseudonymous.
 This means, these are not fully anonymous and transactions can be traced to an individual following his/her address.

 This coin mixer application helps achieve better anonymity by transferring the coins to a bunch of addresses instead of just one.
 This is how it works:
-1. A user submits a mixing request.
-A mixing request contains the following fields:
+1. A user submits a mixing request with contents as below:
     - The amount to be transferred.
     - One or more address(es) to which the coins are to be transferred.
-    - The way amount is to be distribution across addresses.
-The application currently allows equal and random distribution of coins.
+    - The way amount is to be distributed across addresses (the application currently allows Equal and Random distribution of coins).
 2. Upon submission of the request, the user needs to transfer the exact amount as specified in the mixing request to the mixer address (KAM_MIXER).
-3. Once the mixer receives the amount, the mixer transfers the coins to a house account.
+3. Once the jobcoinmixer receives the amount, it transfers the coins to a house account.
-4. Mixer then transfers coins to each destination address after deducting a mixing fee (0.01%).
+4. Jobcoinmixer then transfers coins to each destination address after deducting a mixing fee (0.01%).

 ![Flow diagram](jobcoinmixer_flow.jpg)